Serving Clients in Virginia Beach, Hampton Roads, Washington D.C. & Throughout the U.S.

 The decision to become a whistleblower is a brave one, but it's not an easy one.
-We know the stresses and difficulties that come with deciding to blow the whistle on your company when you've learned that it is engaging in fraud against the federal government.
+We know the stresses and difficulties that come with deciding to blow the whistle on your company when you've learned that they are engaging in fraud against the federal government.

 Whistleblower lawyer James Shoemaker should be your first call when you decide to move forward as a whistleblower.
 He can protect your legal rights as a whistleblower: He has decades of experience in False Claims Act cases, and the firm of Patten, Wornom, Hatten & Diamonstein possesses the legal resources to pursue claims against large companies.